jddunn/restless/README.md

 Restless aims to be fast and fully functional offline.
 The current configuration is for Ubuntu-based machines, but can be modified for other platforms by editing the `Dockerfile` and `docker-compose.yml` (eventually, Docker images will be built for Mac and Windows and linked here for download).

+Currently, there is no REST API functionality besides serving the documentation; only the CLI and library is functional.

 ----------------------------------------------------
 Preliminary results from checksum (default) model (I was only able to train two epochs because my current machine's not powerful enough):
 ```